jarmokivekas/tuamk-thesis/doc/main.md

 although at times this required choosing a different windowing mode for the FFT, and even then the results were not always consistent.
-Sine wave peaks too close to each other start melding together into one peak in the FFT due to spectral leakage, where the power of a sine wave is distrimuted among neighbouring frequency bins.
+Sine wave peaks too close to each other start melding together into one peak in the FFT due to spectral leakage, where the power of a sine wave is distributed among neighboring frequency bins.

 The effects of spectral leakage can be influenced by choosing different windowing methods.
-Different widnowing methods can be used for example dependeing on whether is more important to have narrow peaks or accurate amplitude imformation.
-A Hann window is often used, since it has little spectral leakage, and good frequency resolution.\cite{ni-white-fft}
+Different windowing methods can be used for example depending on whether is more important to have narrow peaks or accurate amplitude information.
+A Hann window is often used since it has little spectral leakage, and good frequency resolution.\cite{ni-white-fft}

 While the FSH4 spectrum analyzer and the USRP are both capable of measuring